by Texas Homesteader ~

 Homemade tortillas.

-And I’m also thinking I can season them specially for a dish I’m making.
+I can also season them specially for a dish I’m making.
 Maybe I’ll add some paprika, or perhaps some ground dried jalapeno to spice things up a bit.
 There are so many options when you’re making it yourself!

-But they’re so delicious that RancherMan is tearing through them (and raving about them) so quickly that I hope I can keep up with his now-ravenous tortilla appetite!
+But they’re so delicious that RancherMan will tear through them (and rave about them) so quickly that I hope I can keep up with his now-ravenous tortilla appetite!
 LOL

 Now when I make them I always make a double batch….